 Tips For Starting Seeds Indoors

-Know when to start seeds: Read each seed packet to determine when is the best time to start your seeds indoors; generally you need to start seeds six to eight weeks before last frost.
+Read each seed packet to figure out when to plant seeds indoors, it should tell you the recommended seed starting dates.
+Generally you need to start seeds six to eight weeks before your average last frost date.
 Starting seeds too early will result in weak and leggy seedlings, which may not survive the transition to the garden.
+But starting seeds too late will mean they won’t be mature enough to plant into the garden in the spring.
 Read more about… When To Start Seeds Indoors

-Heat: Adding bottom heat will also help with seed germination, the seeds will sprout much faster when you add bottom heat.
+Seedling Heat Mat: Adding bottom heat under your seed trays helps speed up the germination of seeds, which means your seeds will sprout much faster.
 Seed starting heat mats can usually be purchased at a local nursery, or you can buy a heat mat here.
-You could also put your seed starting flats on top of a radiator or heat vent instead of using a heat mat.
+You could also put your seed trays on top of a radiator or heat vent instead of using a heat mat (as long as it’s not too hot).
 Just make sure to keep a close eye on the moisture level of the soil; heat sources like this can dry out the soil much quicker (heat mats won’t dry out the soil faster).

 Location: A south facing window is the ideal spot for starting seeds.
 But, if you don’t have a south facing window, find the warmest room in your house.
 Warmth triggers the seeds that it’s time to start growing, and seedlings will grow better in a warmer room -vs- a cold room.
 You can always add a space heater if your seed starting room is too cold.